 How Do I Make This Election?

-If you are primarily a retailer or manufacturer who occasionally acts as a contractor, and would like to be treated as a retailer, you can fill out the form and mail it to the Tax Department at:
+If you are primarily a retailer or manufacturer who occasionally acts as a contractor, and would like to be treated as a retailer, you must fill out the form and mail it to the Tax Department at:

 Vermont Department of Taxes